FREE Shipping on all orders! Shop Now

 A High Impact Overuse Injury

-Frequently seen in athletes, a stress fracture is a small but painful break in high impact areas of the foot.
-The break is caused by repetitive stress on the bone with the result being a small crack in the bone.
+It could be a stress fracture.
+Frequently seen in athletes, a stress fracture is a small but painful break in high-impact areas of the foot.
+The break is caused by repetitive stress on the bone, resulting in a small crack in the bone.

 If it is not treated properly the bone may fracture all the way through.